 - Submit your application before your current visa expires — do not wait until the last minute

-- After submitting, you will receive a receipt (受付票) — carry this at all times along with your residence card
+- After submitting, you will receive a receipt — carry this at all times along with your residence card.
+If applying online via the iNIS system, the electronic submission confirmation serves as the equivalent of a reception slip.

 - During the waiting period, you can generally continue working at your current employer under your existing visa conditions.
 You cannot start work at the new employer until approval is granted

-- The Immigration Services Agency processes applications at isa.go.jp
+- The Immigration Services Agency processes applications at moj.go.jp/isa

 Do not let your visa expire without taking action: If your visa expires and you have not submitted any application, you are in an overstay situation, which is a serious immigration violation.
-If you are unsure about your status or the timing, contact a qualified immigration professional or our group company, Administrative Scrivener Corporation Tree (行政書士法人Tree), which handles all visa procedures.
+If you are unsure about your status or the timing, contact a qualified immigration professional or our group company, Administrative Scrivener Corporation Tree (Tree Administrative Scrivener Corporation), which handles all visa procedures.

 | # | Right | Legal Basis | Key Point |